India: Cuisine

-A tandoor chef in the Turkman Gate, Old Delhi, makes Khameeri roti, a Muslim-influenced style of leavened bread.
-The Central Asian custom of buying bread outside the home accompanied the Mughals to India.
+A tandoor chef in Turkman Gate, Old Delhi, makes khameri roti, a Muslim-influenced style of leavened bread.
+(Note: The Central Asian custom of buying bread outside the home came to India with the Mughals.)

-The foundation of a typical Indian meal is a cereal cooked plainly and complemented with savoury dishes.
-The cooked cereal could be steamed rice; chapati, a thin unleavened bread; the idli, a steamed breakfast cake; or dosa, a griddled pancake.
-The savoury dishes might include lentils, pulses, vegetables, meat, poultry and fish commonly spiced with ginger and garlic, but also coriander, cumin, turmeric, cinnamon, cardamon and others.
+A typical Indian meal is built on a plain cereal, complemented by savoury dishes.
+The cooked cereal could be steamed rice; chapati, a thin unleavened bread; idli, a steamed breakfast cake; or dosa, a griddled pancake.
+The savoury dishes might include lentils, pulses, vegetables, meat, poultry and fish commonly spiced with ginger and garlic, but also coriander, cumin, turmeric, cinnamon, cardamom and others.
 In some instances, the ingredients may be mixed during the cooking process.
-A platter, or thali, used for eating usually has a central place reserved for the cooked cereal, and peripheral ones for the accompaniments.
-The cereal and its accompaniments are eaten simultaneously rather than a piecemeal manner.
-This is accomplished by mixing—for example of rice and lentils—or folding, wrapping, scooping or dipping—such as chapati and cooked vegetables.

-India has distinctive vegetarian cuisines, each a feature of the geographical and cultural histories of its adherents.
+India has distinctive vegetarian cuisines, each a feature of the geographical and cultural histories of its communities.
 About 20% to 39% of India's population consists of vegetarians.
-Although meat is eaten widely in India, the proportional consumption of meat in the overall diet is low.
-Unlike China, which has increased its per capita meat consumption substantially in its years of increased economic growth, in India the strong dietary traditions have contributed to dairy, rather than meat, becoming the preferred form of animal protein consumption.
+Although meat is eaten widely, the proportional consumption of meat is low.

-The most significant import of cooking techniques into India during the last millennium occurred during the Mughal Empire.
-Dishes such as the pilaf, developed in the Abbasid Caliphate, and cooking techniques such as the marinating of meat in yogurt, spread into northern India from regions to its northwest.
-To the simple yogurt marinade of Persia, onions, garlic, almonds, and spices began to be added in India.
-Rice was partially cooked and layered alternately with the sauteed meat, the pot sealed tightly, and slow cooked according to another Persian cooking technique, to produce what has today become biryani, a feature of festive dining in many parts of India.
+The most significant import of cooking techniques into India during the last millennium occurred during the Mughal Empire, spreading into northern India from regions to its northwest, along with dishes such as pilaf.
+Onions, garlic, almonds, and spices were added to the simple yogurt marinade of Persia.
+Rice was partially cooked and layered alternately with sauteed meat, the pot sealed tightly, and slow cooked according to another Persian cooking technique, to produce biryani, a feature of festive dining in many parts of India.

-In the food served in Indian restaurants worldwide, the diversity of Indian food has been partially concealed by the dominance of Punjabi cuisine.
-The popularity of tandoori chicken—cooked in the tandoor oven, which had traditionally been used for baking bread in the rural Punjab and the Delhi region, especially among Muslims, but which is originally from Central Asia—dates to the 1950s, and was caused in large part by an entrepreneurial response among people from the Punjab who had been displaced by the 1947 partition.
+The diversity of Indian food served worldwide has been partially concealed by the dominance of Punjabi cuisine.
+The popularity of tandoori chicken—cooked in a tandoor oven, which had traditionally been used for baking bread in the rural Punjab and the Delhi region, especially among Muslims, but which is originally from Central Asia—dates to the 1950s, and was caused in large part by an entrepreneurial response among people from the Punjab who had been displaced by the 1947 partition.